 How to Quit Smoking

-A Guide to Kicking the Habit for Good
+Tips for Kicking Your Cigarette Habit for Good

 We all know the health risks of smoking, but that doesn’t make it any easier to kick the habit.
 Whether you’re a teen smoker or a lifetime pack-a-day smoker, quitting can be really tough.
 The nicotine in cigarettes offers a quick and reliable way to boost your outlook, relieve stress, and unwind.
 To successfully quit smoking, you’ll need to not only change your behavior and cope with nicotine withdrawal symptoms, but also find healthier ways to manage your moods.
 With the right game plan, though, you can break the addiction and join the millions of people who’ve kicked the habit for good.

 Smoking tobacco is both a physical addiction and a psychological habit.
 The nicotine from cigarettes provides a temporary—and addictive—high.
 Eliminating that regular fix of nicotine will cause your body to experience physical withdrawal symptoms and cravings.
 Because of nicotine’s “feel good” effect on the brain, you may also have become accustomed to smoking as a way of coping with stress, depression, anxiety, or even boredom.